María Lucía Fernández

-María Lucía Fernández (born October 14, 1968 in Bogotá) is a Colombian journalist and news presenter.
+María Lucía Fernández (born October 14, 1968, in Bogotá) is a Colombian journalist and news presenter.

 She worked as a model in her teens to afford her studies in Social Communication at the Pontificia Universidad Javeriana.
 As news presenter, she worked in TV shows like Panorama, QAP Noticias and 7:30 Caracol.
 Since 1998, she's one of the main newsreaders at Caracol Noticias.
 She also worked at Caracol Radio until 2004.

-Fernández, also known as Malú, likes to write and read in her free time.